NREL/OpenOA/paper/paper.md

 61400-12 [@iec12] addresses turbine power curve testing and IEC 61400-26 [@iec26] addresses the derivation and categorization of availability loss metrics.
 Notably lacking standards are AEP estimates, reliability and performance metrics, and fault and underperformance diagnosis.
-In fact, very little documentation of OA best practices exists beyond these standards, and seems to be limited to a consultant report [@lindvall2016], an academic thesis [@khatab2017], and some conference proceedings [@lunacek2018].
+Little documentation of OA best practices exists beyond these standards, to our knowledge.
+We are aware of a consultant report [@lindvall2016], an academic thesis [@khatab2017], and some conference proceedings [@lunacek2018].

 Moving forward, we see a role for OpenOA in fostering reference methods and standards development for the methods of wind plant OA.
 We believe significant efficiency gains can be achieved by providing a public repository for the collection and